-"Through close research of the huge diversity available in the global market for income- producing products, and by comparing the relative risks and rewards across many asset classes and subclasses, we strive for interesting return and balanced risks.
-True to Thornburg’s mantra, this portfolio is designed to go where the value is."
+“With this fund, we strive for competitive return and balanced risks through active research in the global market for income-producing products, and by comparing the relative risks and rewards across many asset classes and subclasses.
+True to Thornburg’s mantra, this portfolio is designed to go where the value is.”

 — Jason Brady

 Investors often associate higher income with the high-yield asset class, but moving down the credit-quality spectrum within one asset class doesn’t always provide it, and can expose investors to significant risks.

 We seek the high and sustainable income that is associated with the high-yield asset class, without many of the risks and strictures inherent in it.

 We invest flexibly and in a wide variety of asset classes: mortgages, Treasuries, corporates, preferred stocks, convertibles, foreign sovereign debt—anything in which the risk/reward tradeoff appears compelling.

 Unlike a typical high-yield fund, we are not forced by a restrictive mandate to take credit risk in every corner of the portfolio.

 Since the fund has such a broad scope and can invest in any income-producing security anywhere in the world, the way the team works together is the most important key to success.
 As a group, we look at everything out there.
 With so many market niches to examine, we are constantly engaged in comparing one compelling opportunity with another.